Filler

 When you're dressed in everyday clothes and not representing belly dance, you're free to smoke as much as you please and drink as much as you please, within legal boundaries, of course.

 In the early 20th century, the very same time period when belly dancing was first tainted with scandal, it was considered scandalous for "ladies" to smoke or drink alcohol.
 If someone who appears otherwise to be a "nice girl" does these things, people may think it's cute or glamorous.
-But if people already think someone's reputation is questionable, then when they see her with tobacco and alcohol it just reinforces their opinions that she's trash.
+But if people already think someone's reputation is questionable (and they do often question a belly dancer's reputation), then when they see her with tobacco and alcohol it just reinforces their negative opinions of her.

 Body Language